 Finally, you should always supply a self-addressed envelope.

 - It is very important that a questionnaire has a professional appearance, and that is it formatted in such a way as to make it easy to fill in.

 - Make sure that instructions are distinguished stylistically from the questions.

 - Make sure that there is enough space for the answers.

 - Make sure that branching instructions are clear: for example, "If YES, go to question 10", etc.

 We come now to discuss the actual part of the questionnaire which elicits data from the respondent.
 According to N. Synodinos, in "The 'art' of questionnaire construction: some important considerations for manufacturing studies" (Integrated Manufacturing Systems , Vol. 14 No. 3), question construction is a "highly developed art form within the practice of scientific enquiry", and even small changes in wording can have a considerable effect on the resultant data.

 The anatomy of a questionnaire question

-There are three parts to the wording of questions, as shown in the illustration below:
+There are three parts to the wording of questions:

 - The question stem, which sets the framework for the data, which may be a statement followed by a number of alternatives, as in the examples above, or a straightforward question, such as "What type of library do you work in?" or a statement, such as "since our firm began to implement a TQM programme".